NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 fileNameRoot-G270Table.html

-Where “fileNameRoot” can be the characters typically used to name files without extension.
+Where "fileNameRoot" can be the characters typically used to name files without extension.
 A single command line argument is passed to the AppGPostProcess utility which is the name of one of the HTML files.
 The remaining file names will be used based on any of the HTML files selected.

 The utility creates the files